 Apria takes down for sale sign

 LAKE FOREST, Calif. - Apria Healthcare took itself off the market Oct.
-25, the same day it reported disappointing financial results for the third quarter (See next story).
+25, the same day it reported disappointing financial results for the third quarter.
+It also announced plans to repurchase up to $250 million worth of outstanding stock--a sure sign that the provider has closed the door on all offers, according to industry sources.

 "The board concluded that there was no proposal received which, in the board's opinion, appropriately reflected Apria's intrinsic value and prospects for future appreciation," the statement read.

-Despite a growth rate of only 1% compared to the same quarter last year, Apria believes a recent settlement involving Medicare billing documentation, new contracts with managed care customers and growing Medicare Advantage plans position the provider for "attractive opportunities for future appreciation," according to the statement.
+Despite a growth rate of only 1% for the third quarter, Apria believes a recent settlement involving Medicare billing documentation, new contracts with managed care customers and growing Medicare Advantage plans position the provider for "attractive opportunities for future appreciation," according to the statement.

-The word on the street, however, is that Apria may have set a sale price based on financials that didn't reflect the provider's current situation, according to industry sources.
+The word on the street, however, is that Apria may have set a sale price based on financials that didn't reflect the provider's current situation, said Balaji Gandhi, an analyst with Boston-based Pacific Growth Equities.